mscrivo/OotD/ServerStaging/ootdReleaseNotes.md

 ## 3.2.6

 * Fixed an issue where OotD would not start up in for particular Office configurations.
 Office 365 being one of them.
+* Fixed an issue where an instance window could not be moved if configured to be anything other than the calendar view.

 ## 3.2.5